Happy Birthday Lonnie Liston Smith

 He began playing electric keyboards, worked with Gato Barbieri (1971-73), and found a way to mix together free jazz with spiritual Afro-Cuban jazz, vamps, light funk and music that was moody and atmospheric.

-After a stint with Miles Davis in 1972, he formed the Cosmic Echoes, a large rhythm section that was a perfect outlet for his musical ideas, recording several alums for Flying Dutchman, RCA, Columbia and Doctor Jazz that could be considered crossover and attracted a large audience.
+After a stint with Miles Davis in 1972, he formed the Cosmic Echoes, a large rhythm section that was a perfect outlet for his musical ideas, recording several albums for Flying Dutchman, RCA, Columbia and Doctor Jazz that could be considered crossover and attracted a large audience.

 Since that time, Lonnie Liston Smith has had a lower profile but some of his best recordings have been reissued.